maximmashkov1/Diffusion-based-musical-sequence-generator/README.md

-This generates musical sequences of stacked note embeddings which are then converted to midi files Training data extracted from on gp5/midi files from songsterr.com Supports conditioning on style (tech, black, other) The model was trained to predict the temporal difference between notes too, but currently the rusults with this feature aren't satisfying, so the example sequences all use fixed times
+This generates musical sequences of stacked note embeddings which are then converted to midi files Training data extracted from on gp5/midi files from songsterr.com Supports conditioning on style (tech, black, other) The model was trained to predict the temporal difference between notes too, but currently the results with this feature aren't satisfying, so the example sequences all use fixed times

 ![Diffusion process](/MusicGenDiffusion/Example%20outputs/diffusion.png)